A document, paper, or electronic, that indicates the names and types of awards given to a student and their amounts.

 Student Aid Report (SAR)

-A need-based loan on which the government pays the interest while the borrower is enrolled at least a half-time and during the six month grace period after graduating or otherwise leaving school.
+A need-based loan on which the government pays the interest while the borrower has enrolled at least a half-time and during the six month grace period after graduating or otherwise leaving school.